pulumi/registry/themes/default/content/registry/packages/aws-native/_index.md

 ---

 {{% notes type="info" %}}
-AWS Native provides coverage of all resources in the [AWS Cloud Control API](https://aws.amazon.com/blogs/aws/announcing-aws-cloud-control-api/), including same-day access to all new AWS resources.
-However, some AWS resources are not yet available in AWS Native.
+AWS Cloud Control provides coverage of all resources in the [AWS Cloud Control API](https://aws.amazon.com/blogs/aws/announcing-aws-cloud-control-api/), including same-day access to all new AWS resources.
+However, some AWS resources are not yet available in AWS Cloud Control.

-For new projects, we recommend starting with our primary [AWS Provider](/registry/packages/aws) and adding AWS Native resources on an as needed basis.
+For new projects, we recommend starting with our primary [AWS Provider](/registry/packages/aws) and adding AWS Cloud Control resources on an as needed basis.
 {{% /notes %}}

-The AWS Native provider for Pulumi can provision many of the cloud resources available in [AWS](https://aws.amazon.com/).
+The AWS Cloud Control provider for Pulumi can provision many of the cloud resources available in [AWS](https://aws.amazon.com/).
 It manages and provisions resources using the [AWS Cloud Control API](https://aws.amazon.com/blogs/aws/announcing-aws-cloud-control-api/), which typically supports new AWS features on the day of launch.
-Resources available in the Pulumi AWS Native provider are based on the resources defined in the [AWS CloudFormation Registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html).
+Resources available in the Pulumi AWS Cloud Control provider are based on the resources defined in the [AWS CloudFormation Registry](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry.html).

-[Hundreds of AWS resources](/registry/packages/aws-native/api-docs) are available in AWS Native.
-As AWS Cloud Control API adds resources, we will update AWS Native to include them.
+[Hundreds of AWS resources](/registry/packages/aws-native/api-docs) are available in AWS Cloud Control.
+As AWS Cloud Control API adds resources, we will update AWS Cloud Control to include them.

-AWS Native must be configured with credentials to deploy and update resources in AWS; see [Installation & Configuration](./installation-configuration) for instructions.
+AWS Cloud Control must be configured with credentials to deploy and update resources in AWS; see [Installation & Configuration](./installation-configuration) for instructions.

 {{< youtube oKxaZCyu2OQ >}}

 ## Examples

-Check out the examples below to try out AWS Native:
+Check out the examples below to try out AWS Cloud Control:

 * [Create an ECS Cluster on AWS](/registry/packages/aws-native/how-to-guides/aws-native-ts-ecs)
 * [Host a Static Website on Amazon S3](/registry/packages/aws-native/how-to-guides/aws-native-ts-s3-folder)